-Based on submissions by a potential applicant, demonstrating how the practice set out below conforms to the JPS requirements, we do not consider Russian shareholder protection standards to be materially different to our own.
-We we have set out below details of the differences between this practice in Russia and the then JPS requirements in the Joint Policy Statement Regarding the Listing of Overseas Companies (the "JPS") (repealed as of 1 January 2022).
+Based on submissions by a potential applicant, we have set out below details of the differences between practice in Russia and the then requirements in the Joint Policy Statement Regarding the Listing of Overseas Companies (the "JPS") (repealed as of 1 January 2022).
 Where we have in the past accepted a practice and it is still relevant for assessment under the new listing regime for overseas issuers, we have stated this below.
 Russia incorporated applicants should amend their constitutional documents to address the shortfall in compliance with the Core Shareholder Protection Standards (Updated in January 2022)